nakhan8/incident-management-system./README.md

 ## Limitations
 i.
-A User should be allowed to view and edit the incidents created by them only. ii.
-No user should be able to view other users’ incidents. iii.
-Any Incident which has the state = closed, should not be editable. iv.
-There should be a provision to search the incident using the Incident ID.# Incident-Management-System
+A User should be allowed to view and edit the incidents created by them only.<br>
+ii.
+No user should be able to view other users’ incidents.<br>
+iii.
+Any Incident which has the state = closed, should not be editable.<br>
+iv.
+There should be a provision to search the incident using the Incident ID.# Incident-Management-System<br>